mdfleming3/mdfleming3.github.io/_posts/2020-09-09-best-free-seo-tools-for-marketers-in-2020.md

 ### [Ubersuggest](https://neilpatel.com/ubersuggest/ "Ubersuggest")

 Ubersuggest provides a traffic analyzer, SEO analyzer, and keywords/content idea generator tool.
-This makes the destination a great one-stop stop for keyword research and competitive analysis.
+This makes the destination a great one-stop-shop for keyword research and competitive analysis.

 ![Ubersuggest]({{ site.baseurl }}/assets/neil-patel.png)

 ### [Google Keyword Planner](https://ads.google.com/home/tools/keyword-planner/ "Google Keyword Planner")

 Google Keyword Planner is typically used for keyword research when running PPC campaigns, but it can be useful for content writers that are searching for long-string keywords.
 Search for a keyword idea, and you will receive a list of related keywords with average monthly searches and level of competition.

 ### [Ahrefs Keyword Generator](https://ahrefs.com/keyword-generator "Ahrefs Keyword Generator")